Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Introduction

 Although the fragmentation of heavy nuclear is well-studied in CR physics, see e.g., Ref.~\cite{1803.04686}, the mechanism of the inelastic scattering between DM and CR heavy nuclei is still unclear~\cite{2108.00583,2209.03360,2210.05685}.
-Therefore, we make two hypotheses to derive the DM-nucleus inelastic interaction cross-section: \begin{itemize} \item When considering two collisions DM-CR and proton-CR, if the same kinetic energy of DM and proton are observed in the CR rest frame, the final kinetic energy distributions of particles in DM-CR and proton-CR are identical. \item The DM-CR cross-section $\sigma_{\chi-{\rm CR}}$ and the proton-CR cross-section $\sigma_{p-{\rm CR}}$ are related by a phenomenological constant factor $b_\chi$, namely $b_\chi\equiv\sigma_{\chi-{\rm CR}}/\sigma_{p-{\rm CR}}$. \end{itemize}
+Therefore, we make two hypotheses to derive the DM-nucleus inelastic interaction cross-section: \begin{itemize} \item When considering two collisions DM-CR and proton-CR, if the same kinetic energy of DM and proton are observed in the CR rest frame, the final kinetic energy distributions of particles in DM-CR and proton-CR are identical.